 - MacOS cannot verify that this app is free from malware

-Steps to fix Developer or app cannot be verified for malware in macOS Catalina
+Alternatives to fix installer errors (developer or app cannot be verified for malware) in macOS Catalina

 Alternatively, do the following to stop the “Developer cannot be verified” permanently, or Apple can’t check for malicious software” alerts in Catalina.